Why are the cheques changing?

 What is an Automated Clearing House (ACH)?

 An Automated Clearing House (ACH) is an electronic payment network that facilitates the exchange of financial transactions.
-In the Cayman Islands, the ACH will be used
+In the Cayman Islands, the ACH is used to facilitate the exchange and settlement of Electronic Funds Transfers (EFT) and Electronic Cheque Images across Participating Banks.

 Will all financial institutions in the Cayman Islands be involved in ACH processing?